 It wasn't long before three amazing dishes were presented to me.
 First to try, the Ravioli.
 A giant, hand-shaped ravioli on a beautiful pink sauce.
 The pasta is filled with a delicious ricotta and spinach filling.
 The dough itself, is light and not too thick.
 And the sauce, a pink vodka sauce, is bursting with flavor.
 It's a little spicy, cheesy, garlicky, all the good things you want in a sauce and more.
 It's nice and thick and sticks to every bite of that light pillowy pasta.
 In between bites, I grabbed one of Anna's famous rolls.
 Big soft rolls are sliced through the top to create three "slices".
 In between each is a pad of butter that just oozes out of the warm bread.
 I had a flashback of my childhood when my mom would buy this loaf of frozen French bread and put a chunk of butter in between each slice and bake it.
 The oozing butter was there in Anna's rolls but the taste took it to another level.
 Light and airy and butter.
 Yum.
 I dipped in that vodka sauce and I was sold.

 As hard as it was to move off the pasta, I directed my fork to the fish.
 The citrusy smell of fresh lemon and the glisten of butter awakened my senses.
 The fish is very lightly battered and sautéed in a delicious lemon wine sauce.
-The sauce has the perfect combination of tart lemon and the smooth butter, short prom dresses, wine finish.
+The sauce has the perfect combination of tart lemon and smooth butter.
 This fish is light and flaky but the sauce, again, is packed with a punch and please pass the rolls because it too, is worthy of dipping into.